 Tandrea has previous experience working in a variety of human services arenas including foster care and adoptions, criminal justice, and medical settings.
 She maintains an active research interest in public health issues, with a primary focus HIV prevention and support.

 Tandrea values the opportunity to support to the Appalachian State University community through support of individual employees and through direct support to programs, departments, and overarching university initiatives.
-She employs a collaborative approach to counselling, anchoring her work in a respect for individual worth and autonomy, and a belief in human capacity to grown and change.
+She employs a collaborative approach to counseling, anchoring her work in a respect for individual worth and autonomy, and a belief in human capacity for growth and change.

 Julie R. Neal, MA, PA

 Julie Reed Neal is a Licensed Psychological Associate and has a Master's degree in Clinical Psychology.
 Ms. Neal completed both her undergraduate and graduate degrees at ASU.
 She has been practicing in Boone since 1991 and has worked in the local community mental health system, in private practice and evaluating children in the public school system.
 In her work at Counseling for Faculty and Staff, Ms. Neal offers counseling for adults, teens and children and works both with individuals and families/couples.
 She is a certified Positive Discipline Parent Educator and offers parenting classes for ASU staff, family members, and the general public.
 These 5 week classes are typically offered twice a year, in the Spring semester and the Fall semester, with a follow-up ongoing support group for parents who have completed the course.

 Matthew Cooper, MS, LPC

 Matt is a Licensed Professional Counselor who has been practicing in the High Country since 2008.
 He received his undergraduate degree in Psychology from Appalachian State University in 2003.
 Matt also received his Master's Degree in Community Counseling with an emphasis in Expressive Arts from Appalachian.